 In Defense of the Blobfish: Why the ‘World’s Ugliest Animal’ Isn’t as Ugly as You Think It Is

 A rare rabbit plays an important ecological role by spreading seeds

 The Amami Rabbit: A Living Fossil in the Wilds of Amami Ōshima [amazing photos in this article!]

-The blobfish as it looks when it’s cozy in its deep-sea environment:
+The blobfish as it looks when it’s in its deep-sea home: